hugobarbieux/delete_your_tweets/README.md

 Recently, The Guardian encouraged their journalists to "regularly delete historical tweets".
 Read a digest at [Nieman's Lab](https://www.niemanlab.org/2022/05/think-carefully-before-you-quote-tweet-the-guardian-releases-new-social-media-guidelines-for-staff/).

-Here is a repo to guide you in this task.
+Here is a repo and a pyhton script to guide you to accomplish this task.

-You would first need to get rights to use the Twitter API and download your Twitter archive.
-Then, in the archive file, find the tweet.js file and make it an JSON file replacing the first line...
+You would first need to get authorization to use the Twitter API and download your Twitter archive.
+Then, in the archive folder, find the `tweet.js` file and make it a JSON file finding the first line...

 ```javascript
    window.YTD.tweet.part0 = [ {
 ```

-and replace it with
+and replacing it with

 ```javascript
    {"data": [ {